davelongdev/dave-long-web-studio/content/blog/website-builders.md

 ## What are the Most Popular Website Builders?

-Some of the most populer website builders are Squarespace, Wix, and Shopify.
+Some of the most populer website builders are Squarespace, Wix, Webflow, and Shopify.
 Squarespace and Wix are more general and allow you to build a variety of different kinds of sites.
 Shopify is more focused on helping people build online stores and ecommerce.
 If you plan on selling products online, Shopify might be a good choice for you.